-I started reading Ken Kocienda’s Creative Selection: Inside Apple’s Design Process During the Golden Age of Steve Jobs over the weekend.
+I started reading Ken Kocienda’s Creative Selection: Inside Apple’s Design Process During the Golden Age of Steve Jobs over the weekend and it’s great so far.

 Ken worked on the iPhone, iPad keyboard, Safari browser, and email parser at Apple in the early 2000s.
 He demo’d to Steve Jobs and has a unique perspective as an “IC” during this era.